 Unlike the 2019 election, in this year's election, voters will receive two ballots: a ballot for members of the House of Representatives according to the party list and a ballot for members of the House of Representatives according to the constituency.

-In a brief speech after casting his vote, the Thai Prime Minister said: “Today is the day of universal elections.
-I urge all Thai voters, regardless of age or gender, to participate in the election for Thailand’s democracy.
-All voters have the right to participate in the election and will base their selection criteria on the selection of worthy candidates.
+In a brief speech after voting, the Thai Prime Minister said: “Today is the day of universal election.
+I urge all Thai voters, regardless of age or gender, to participate in the election for Thailand's democracy.
+All voters have the right to participate in the election and will base on the criteria to choose worthy candidates.
 I only hope that Thailand will hold an election with the largest number of voters possible.”

-At around 9am this morning, Mr. Prayuth Chan-ocha, the current Prime Minister of Thailand, went to polling station No. 6 on Pradipat Road in Bangkok to vote.
+At around 9am this morning, Mr. Prayuth Chan-ocha, the current Prime Minister of Thailand, went to constituency number 6 on Pradipat Road in Bangkok to vote.

-Despite much interest from reporters, the Thai Prime Minister did not say where he would be tonight while awaiting the vote count.
+Despite the interest of many reporters, the Thai Prime Minister did not say where he would stay tonight while waiting for the vote count results.

-“I want Thailand to develop more and more.
+Ms. Sumalee, 58 years old, a resident of the capital Bangkok, said: “I hope that Thailand will develop more and more.
 Therefore, when I choose, I will choose people who will always try to help the country develop.
 If Thailand develops, Thai people will have a better life.
-Therefore, choose people who will try to help Thailand,” said Sumalee, 58, a resident of the capital city of Bangkok.
+Therefore, choose people who will try to help Thailand.”

 People vote at constituency number 6 on Pradipat Road in Bangkok.